Skip to main content

 ActivityClientCloud Temple

-*Operator package included in Managed Kube – see sections: Managed Helm Packages
+*Operator package included on Managed Kube - see chapters: Managed Helm Packages

 Production cluster only.
-In Dev/Test, the client is fully autonomous and responsible.
+In Dev/Test, the client operates entirely independently and is fully responsible.

 ActivityClientCloud Temple

-Some operator services may be managed depending on the managed services contract.
+Some operator services may be covered depending on the managed services contract.

 Application Support